French income tax return – tax return portal opens for 2022 declarations

 Real estate gains are liable to tax in both countries, but you receive a credit in France for UK tax paid.
 Gains made on the disposal of capital investments are generally taxed in the country where the seller is resident.

-Remember that if you are resident in France you are also obliged to declare all your foreign bank accounts and non-French life insurance policies, even if you do not earn an income and/or they are dormant.
-This is done when you submit your annual tax return, using a separate form.
+Remember that if you are a resident of France, you are also obliged to declare all your foreign bank accounts, non-French life insurance policies etc., This applies even if you do not earn an income and/or they are dormant and must include every account that was opened, held, used or closed during the year.
+This is done when you submit your annual tax return using a separate form, Cerfa 3916.

 Non-residents of France need to submit a tax return listing all income earned in France (eg, rental income).